Partner Visa

 In our ultimate guide to applying for a partner visa, we run you through everything you need to consider, including a more detailed version of this step-by-step application guide.
 For a more consolidated overview of the application process, dive into the summary below.

-Part 1: How to apply for a 309 visa (temporary)
+Part 1: How to apply for a 309 visa (short-term)

 Want to ensure a seamless application process?
 Gather all the supporting documents and ensure these key documents are translated into English and have clear, scanned copies available.